-How to choose the best Teacher Training for you
+How to choose the best course for you

 1. Does it feel like the ‘right fit’ for you?